corenzan/resetize/README.md

 ## License

-- normalize.css under The MIT License © Nicolas Gallagher and Jonathan Neal
+- normalize.css is under The MIT License © Nicolas Gallagher and Jonathan Neal
-- sanitize.css under CC0 1.0 Universal License
+- sanitize.css is under CC0 1.0 Universal License
-- resetize.css udner The MIT License © Arthur Corenzan
+- resetize.css is under The MIT License © Arthur Corenzan

 See [LICENSE.md](LICENSE.md) for full notice.